henkvs/experimentation_i_2324/_build/html/_sources/intro.md

-# Programming Psychological Experiments using python and OpenSesame (academic year 2022-2023)
+# Programming Psychological Experiments using python and OpenSesame (academic year 2023-2024)

+This is work in progress.
+Please do not use

 Welcome to this JupyterBook, which provides the course material covered partially in the course [Experimentation I: Programming Psychological Experiments](https://studiegids.universiteitleiden.nl/en/courses/114580/experimentation-i-programming-psychological-experiments).
 This course is part of the [research master program in Psychology](https://www.universiteitleiden.nl/en/education/study-programmes/master/psychology-research) at [Leiden University](http://leidenuniv.nl/) in the Netherlands.